.

 OK, you did your homework, a list of websites run by bloggers who might be writers or readers and who like the genre of our book.
 But how to approach them and request a review?

 Writing a review is time consuming and requires reading the book first, so it is actually requesting a big favor from a complete stranger.
-The prospective reviewer has no incentive in investing time an effort in a review.
+The prospective reviewer has no incentive in investing time and effort in a review.
 The least a writer can do is to show the prospective reviewer respect:

 .